Emmanuel289/aiortc-opencv-rtc/README.md

 The project structure is organized as follows:

-- `server.py`: Contains the server-side code responsible for handling the signaling and media stream handling between clients.
-It generates a moving ball on the canvas and provides the current ball position to connected clients.
+- `server.py`: Contains the server-side code responsible for generating continuous 2D images/frames of a bouncing ball and transmitting the images and positions of the ball to the connected client.

-- `client.py`: Contains the client-side code responsible for displaying the bouncing ball.
-It processes the received frames, performs ball detection, and sends the current ball position to the server.
+- `client.py`: Contains the client-side code responsible for displaying the bouncing ball on a screen.
+It processes the received frames from the server, performs ball detection, and reports the real-time positions of the ball to the server.

 - `tests_client.py`: Contains unit tests for the client-side code.